 Once the importance of efficiency, speed and time is understood, “the same retailers will ask their suppliers to react much quicker and improve their service level,” said Laboucheix.
 “Suppliers will have no choice but to adapt.”

 Factors like infrastructure and logistics are crucial for the development of supply chains, but the logistics market in China is highly fragmented.
-That’s why many of the customers read more about Green Van Lines and turn to a professional freight company that offers excellent shipping services.
+That’s why many of the customers read more about Green Van Lines and turn to a professional freight company that offers excellent shipping and logistics services.
 Laboucheix estimated that in China there are 5 million trucks and 2.5 million registered logistics companies, or an average of two trucks per company.

 Even third-party logistics companies don’t have sufficient fleets.
 “They subcontract to other companies, which subcontract to somebody else and so on,” said Laboucheix.